Reduce Dementia Risk by Treating Hearing Loss

 Hearing loss is also linked to increased stress, depression, bad moods, and increased hospitalization and fall risks.

-1. Cognitive load
+1. Cognitive Load

-2. Brain atrophy
+2. Brain Atrophy

 Hearing impairment could contribute to faster rates of wasting away in parts of the brain that process sound.

 Those parts of the brain also help with memory and senses.
-They’ve also been shown to be involved in early stages of mild cognitive impairment and Alzheimer’s disease.
+They’ve also been shown to be involved in the early stages of mild cognitive impairment and Alzheimer's disease.

-3. Social isolation
+3. Social Isolation

 Many studies have found that decreased social engagement and loneliness are risk factors for cognitive decline.